 Be aware though, that one unhappy person can be very damaging to morale, so managers can seek out positively-dispositioned co-workers and place them strategically in less positive teams.

 When we have purpose or share a sense of purpose as a team, we find job satisfaction.
 You can create meaning for your team members by setting measurable goals and regularly spelling out their real-world impact.
 If it’s possible, you will have most impact by allowing them to meet the customer or end user they are helping.

 To help your team thrive and derive happiness from working, you can again set realistic goals which support the company.
 These are most effective when they are measurable and tied to the team member’s individual strengths, so that you can explore together innovative ways of tapping into the areas where they excel.

-Whether you’re a team member, manager, or CEO, you will probably find that you are already using some of these five keys to workplace happiness.
+Whether you’re a team member, manager, or CEO, you will probably find that you are already using some of these five keys to workplace happiness and are actively creating a positive workplace culture.
 Now that you know how important these small day-to-day mind-shifts are to the individual, the team and the company, you can implement more PERMA techniques and feel even happier about doing so.

 To find out more about how OTB Agency can help you understand the emotions at play in the workplace and apply it to your business, email email@example.com